johnbywater/quantdsl/README.md

 The plot will also show the statistical distribution of the simulated prices, and the statistical error of the hedge positions and the cash flow.
 Comparing the resulting net cash position with the fair value gives an indication of how well the deltas are performing.

-Todo: Discounting of forward contracts when calculating hedge positions, so the quantities will be larger with larger interest rates.
-Also the price of the hedge is the forward price at the observation time, rather than the spot price at the forward time?

 ```python
 source_code = """